Laravel-Backpack/docs/7.x-dev/crud-chips.md

 <a name="about"></a>
 ## About

-A chips helps show the information of a database entry, in a format that takes up little space visually.
+A chip helps show the information of a database entry, in a format that takes up little space visually.
 It can be used anywhere you want, but it's particularly useful inside operations to:
 - show more info inside a table cell in the **ListOperation**;
 - show a related item in more detail in the **ShowOperation**;